visualanalyticshealthcare/homepage/content/2024/call-for-papers.md

 We encourage a diverse range of submissions and demonstrations from academia, healthcare organizations, and industry in any of the types listed below:

-- Short papers (in "4+A+1" IEEE format, will be indexed in IEEE Xplore)
+- Short papers (in "4+A+1" IEEE format, will submitted to IEEE Xplore)
     - **Research**
     - **Application**

-- Doctoral consortium (in "2+1" IEEE format or AMIA format, this will not be indexed)
+- Doctoral consortium (in "2+1" IEEE format or AMIA format; these will not be indexed)
     - **Doctoral consortium**: focuses on preliminary results related to visual analytics

-- Abstracts (in "2+1" IEEE format or AMIA format, this will not be indexed)
+- Abstracts (in "2+1" IEEE format or AMIA format; these will not be indexed)
     - **System demonstration** (every system demo may be accompanied by a video demo submission)
     - **Poster**